 In 2015, Telstra’s senior leadership team made the decision to slightly tweak the profile of people sent to this key industry event.
 Recognizing that a primary challenge as we head towards 2020 will be in engineering – specifically for the type of highly flexible, massively scalable infrastructure that the Cloud, non-linear TV and user generated content requires – Telstra invited some of the most talented engineers from their domestic and international operations, to get face time with the best and brightest from those world leading brands that now find PTC relevant.

-This approach succeeded in generating significant interest and excitement amongst the whole Telstra team at PTC, and by including more engineers in the mix, Telstra managed to poke some holes in that "wall" that separates sales from engineering in so many organizations.
-It fostered collaboration and brainstorming more typical of a start-up, but delivered by people who are part of a global scale, 100-year old organisation.
+This approach succeeded in generating significant interest and excitement among the whole Telstra team at PTC, and by including more engineers in the mix, Telstra managed to poke some holes in that “wall” that separates sales from engineering in so many organizations.
+It fostered collaboration and brainstorming more typical of a start-up, but delivered by people who are part of a global scale, 100-year old organization.